 Liesbet is teaching at UNC Chapel Hill this calendar year and coordinating the research in the Transnational Lab remotely.
 She will be back at the EUI from mid-December 2023 through the end of December 2024.

-If you have difficulty navigating this website, try using Microsoft edge.
+If you have difficulty navigating this website, try Microsoft Edge.